sodafoundation/architecture-analysis/Capabilities_Report_Design.md

 ## Motivation

-As a unified storage reousrce management controller, it's indispensable to enable resource scheduling features for opensds, so the controller NEEDS to perceptive of all backend capabilities (such as capacities, configuration, advanced features and so forth).
+As a unified storage resource management controller, it's indispensable to enable resource scheduling features for opensds, so the controller NEEDS to perceptive of all backend capabilities (such as capacities, configuration, advanced features and so forth).
 But currently what's standing in the way is that capabilities report methods in different storage systems are far different.
-For example, there is few property reported in LVM while some vendor sotrage systems can expose a lot of features.
-So we should design a standard capabilities report interface to integrate different storage drivers and establish capabilities discovery workflow to close the cycle of report mechanism.
+For example, there is few property reported in LVM while some vendor storage systems can expose a lot of features.
+So we should design a standard capabilities report interface to integrate different storage drivers and establish capabilities discovery workflow to close the gap of report mechanism.

 ### Goals